ospalh/3d-printing/x7 Scan Schnellscanner/description.md

 This uses eight tiny 1 mm high × 2.4 mm ⌀ neodymium magnets to hold shut.
 If you have other sizes lying around you can modify the file in OpenSCAD.

-This should be somewhat easy to modify for other image sizes (126/instamatic), film strips (16 mm films like 110) and film digitizers.
-Get OpenSCAD and modify the header section of the design file for this, too.
+You can use the customizer to adapt this for your film digitizer, film size, and magnets.

 ##How to print